 Safe Harbour has been developed in partnership with SMMT’s key UK vehicle manufacturer members and with support from a number of key partners:

-A number of ITPs (Independent Third Parties) will be working with us:
+A number of ITPs (Independent Third Parties) alongside ILAs (Independent Legal Advisors) will be working with us:

 Background on Safe Harbour

-Safe Harbour has been developed by SMMT in response to the Covid-19 pandemic and its impact on automotive supply chains.
+Safe Harbour was developed by SMMT in response to the Covid-19 pandemic and its impact on automotive supply chains, however Safe Harbour will continue to support businesses facing new challenges, such as the energy crisis.

 Building on a concept developed by the German automotive industry and the VDA, SMMT has shaped an alternative that meets the competition compliance requirements set out by the UK’s Competition Markets Authority (CMA).